New Jersey Court Records

 NewJerseyCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on NewJerseyCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-A tort case in New Jersey refers to wrongdoing that injures another individual or their personal property.
-Tort cases belong in the category of civil suits.
+A tort case in New Jersey generally refers to wrongdoing that leads to the injury of another individual or causes damage to their personal property.
+Tort cases typically belong in the category of civil suits.
 Eligible entities to sue may be private or public.
 While private entities refer to individuals and some private agencies, public entities refer to government agencies such as counties, municipalities, district subdivisions, and other political subunits.
 The State of New Jersey has protection from tort actions initiated by entities.
-The Superior Courts of New Jersey have general jurisdiction of tort cases in the state.
+The Superior Courts of New Jersey have general jurisdiction over tort cases in the state.
 If there is a joinder between the case and probate matters, it may involve the Surrogate Courts.

 What is New Jersey Tort Law?

 Title 59, New Jersey Tort and Contractual Liability Act (The New Jersey Tort Claims Act) provides interpretation and procedural guidelines for tort cases in the state.
-It states that eligible entities can sue and be sued, except the state of New Jersey.
-A caveat to the exception is that the injured person complies with all the Act’s aspects before suing.
+It states that eligible entities may sue and be sued, except the state of New Jersey.
+A caveat to the exception is that the injured person complies with all aspects of the Act before suing.
 The Act also protects employees of the state from personalized legal action taken against them.
-A typical scenario is the wrongful dispense of duties by a staff that led to the injury.
-The injured person cannot sue the staff directly, but the public entity.
+A typical scenario is the wrongful dispense of duties by a staff member that led to the injury.
+The injured person may sue the public entity but not the staff directly.

 What Kinds of Cases are Covered by Tort Law in New Jersey?